Learn → Heating Costs in New Jersey

 Understanding These Estimates

 These estimates use Heating Degree Days (HDD) — a standard measure of how cold your area gets.
 More HDD = more heating fuel needed.
-New Jersey ranges from 4,881 HDD in Middlesex County to 6,043 HDD in Sussex County.
+New Jersey ranges from 4,729 HDD in Burlington County to 6,043 HDD in Sussex County.

 Cost per million BTU (MMBTU) is the fairest cross-fuel comparison.
 It normalizes for the different energy content and efficiency of each fuel.
 Learn more about comparing heating fuels.